tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/alias-operations.md

 **API Version: 2021-04-30-Preview**

 > [!Important]
 > The entire API is a preview feature.

-For more information, see [aliases]().
+In Azure Cognitive Search, an alias is a secondary name that can be used to refer to an index for querying, indexing, and other operations.
 You can create and manage aliases in Azure Cognitive Search service via simple HTTP requests (POST, GET, PUT, DELETE) against a given alias resource.
-In Azure Cognitive Search, an alias is a secondary name that can be used to refer to an index for querying, indexing, and other operations.

 Aliases are service level resources and maintained independently from search indexes.
 Once a search index is created, you can create an alias that maps to that search index.